cloudfoundry/docs-cfcr/docs/installing/gcp/routing-gcp.md

 This topic describes how to configure the Google Cloud Platform (GCP) load balancers to handle routing for Cloud Foundry Container Runtime (CFCR).

-Before completing the procedures in this topic, you must have performed the steps in [Deploying BOSH for CFCR on GCP](deploying-bosh-gcp/).
-After finishing this topic, continue to [Deploying CFCR](../deploying-cfcr/).

 If you want to use Cloud Foundry for routing instead of IaaS load balancers, see the [Configuring Cloud Foundry Routing](../cf-routing/) topic.

 !!! note